mmccallum20/green-spaces-mvp/client/README.md

 Be able to add a local friend to your app
 Be able to add that friend to a planned walk
-Be able to track the number of steps completed using a pedometer
+Be able to track the number of steps completed using a pedometer Be able to add a new green space, if not found on the app

 Technologies (TBC)
 • A diary API (?)